schacon/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 	#
 	# Commands:
 	#  p, pick = use commit
+	#  r, reword = use commit, but edit the commit message
 	#  e, edit = use commit, but stop for amending
 	#  s, squash = use commit, but meld into previous commit
+	#  f, fixup = like "squash", but discard this commit's log message
 	#
 	# If you remove a line here THAT COMMIT WILL BE LOST.
 	# However, if you remove everything, the rebase will be aborted.